MartinStokroos/WalshFUN/README.md

 ---

-This revision provides a more comprehensive overview of Walsh functions, their properties, and their applications, especially in the context of digital systems like Arduino.
+This library and examples provides a simple introduction to start experimenting with Walsh functions, especially in the context of digital systems like Arduino.

 The Walsh function is noted down as: